cs161-staff/textbook/web/intro.md

 ---
 title: 18.
-Introduction to Web
+Introduction to the Web
 parent: Web Security
 nav_order: 2
 ---

-# Intro to the Web
+# 18. Introduction to the Web

-## URLs
+## 18.1.
+URLs

 Every resource (webpage, image, PDF, etc.) on the web is identified by a URL (Uniform Resource Locator).
 URLs are designed to describe exactly where to find